rubenrocha98/bootstrap/README.md

 <h1>Pokadets</h1>

 This is a small adaptation of the well-know game Pokemon® and the pokemons (here pokadets) are inspired in our classmates in Academia de Código Bootcamp APIores.
 The trainers were inspired in the Master Coders of this bootcamp.<br>
-Game start with a menu to choose your pokadet and the rest is up to you to explore <br>
+Game start with a menu to choose your pokadet and the rest is up to you to explore... <br>